Places To Visit In Haridwar For An Ultimate Soul-Stirring Experience

 Har ki Pauri (Gangadwar)

-Hai Ki Pauri, also known as the Gangadwar is called so because it is where the Ganges first touches land.
+Hai Ki Pauri, also known as the Gangadwar is called so because it is where the Ganges first touches land which makes it one of the top places to visit in Haridwar.
 It is also one of the holiest spots in the country where thousands flock to every single day.
-The most significant activity to take place at this ghat is the Ganga aarti that takes place twice a day—in the morning, and in the evening with thousands being a part of it.
+The most significant activity to take place at this ghat is the Ganga Aarti which takes place twice a day—in the morning, and in the evening with thousands being a part of it.
 To call it a fascinating experience would be a complete understatement because whether you're religious or not, experiencing the Ganga aarti is something one mustn't miss.

 Moti Bazar

-Moti Bazaar is one of the main markets in Haridwar that also lead to Har Ki Pauri, which is also the reason why the narrow lanes of the market are packed with pilgrims walking towards the ghat.
-The entire stretch is lined with shops ranging from shops filled with crafts, clothes, food, jewellery and the likes.
-It is also here that you'll spot the famous food places of Haridwar while you get to do some shopping special to the city of Haridwar.
+Moti Bazaar is one of the main markets in Haridwar that also leads to Har Ki Pauri, which is also the reason why the narrow lanes of the market are packed with pilgrims walking towards the ghat.
+The entire stretch is lined with shops ranging from shops filled with crafts, clothes, food, jewellery and the like.
+It is also here that you'll spot the famous food places to go in Haridwar while you get to do some shopping, making it one of the best places to visit in Haridwar.

 Vindhyavasini Temple Tour

-Situated on the banks of the Ganga, the Vindhyavasini Devi Temple is visited by hundreds daily and is one of the most revered.
-What's best is the journey of getting to the temple that involves crossing a river, further so it is nestled in the foothills of the Himalayans, which only adds to its charm.
-Further, for history buffs it'll be fascinating to know that the temple served as a secret refuge for freedom fighters against the British.
+Situated on the banks of the Ganga, the Vindhyavasini Devi Temple is visited by hundreds daily and is one of the unmissable places to visit in Haridwar.
+What's best is the journey of getting to the temple which involves crossing a river, further so it is nestled in the foothills of the Himalayas, which only adds to its charm.
+Further, for history buffs, it'll be fascinating to know that the temple served as a secret refuge for freedom fighters against the British.

 Rajaji National Park & Tiger Reserve

 When in Haridwar, we suggest renting a jeep away from the main city, through the forested foothills to the Rajaji National Park & Tiger Reserve, which is mainly populated with dense jungles forming a sustainable environment for a number of animals.
-The park is also known to have the largest population of elephants in Uttarakhand.
+The park is also known to have the largest population of elephants in Uttarakhand which makes it one of the best sightseeing places in Haridwar.

 Best Places To Eat